itsgamer2o24/unknown/README.md

 This is a customized, interactive, dual-path cinematic web project.
 It features background audio synchronization, dynamic CSS animations, hidden menus, and a strict "lockdown" security system for incorrect password attempts.

-## ✨ Features
-* **Dual-Path Storytelling:** A "Normal" path and a highly classified "Secret" path.
-* **Cinematic Audio Sync:** Lyrics are timed perfectly to the millisecond with background music.
-* **Security Lockdown System:** Incorrect passwords trigger a 1-hour or 5-hour localized "ban" using `localStorage`, complete with a terrifying red timer screen.
-* **Secret Admin Backdoor:** A hidden bypass to instantly remove the ban.
-* **Obfuscated Source Code:** Passwords and secret lyrics are hidden using Base64 encoding so visitors cannot read them by inspecting the GitHub code.

 ---

 ## 🚀 How to Setup & Host (Free via GitHub Pages)